nytimes/kyt/CONTRIBUTING.md

 1. `nvm use`
 1. Fork and clone `kyt`
-1. Run `npm run bootstrap` to install the packages in the monorepo
+1. Run `yarn bootstrap` to install the packages in the monorepo

 [lerna](https://github.com/lerna/lerna) is used to manage the monorepo but most of the development commands should be exercised through root directory `package.json` scripts.
 The following are some useful npm scripts for development: